aoterodelaroza/aoterodelaroza.github.io/_gibbs2/98_manual/02_basickeywords.md

 TEMPERATURE keyword tells gibbs2 to use only room temperature (298.15 K).

-By default, 100 temperature points are calculate from zero up to 1.5 times the minimum Debye temperature calculated from the static energy-volume data (Slater's formula).
+By default, if no TEMPERATURE keyword is given, 100 temperature points are calculated from zero up to a maximum temperature.
+The maximum temperature is 1.5 times the minimum Debye temperature, if the thermal model is based on the Debye model.
+Otherwise, tha maximum temperature is room temperature (298.15 K).